Voice-Based Work Order Creation for Facility Teams: The Complete Guide

 Voice-Based Work Order Creation for Facility Teams — problems grid

 Cryotos is built for maintenance and facility teams that operate in demanding physical environments.
 Its generative AI layer supports voice commands and photo analysis simultaneously — a technician can scan an asset QR code, speak the fault description, attach a photo, and submit a complete AI-structured work order in under a minute, entirely from the mobile app.
+No desktop required.
+No coordinator in the loop to complete the submission.

 Frequently Asked Questions